+The Systems and Network Administrator provides day-to-day operational support for Microsoft, Cisco, and VMware based information technology infrastructure, including Windows servers and Active Directory.
 The incumbent ensures effective and efficient server maintenance and operations workflow and practices to help improve availability and performance of systems and dependent environments.
-Duties also include collaborating with supervisors, managers, executives, and judges locally as well as at other court units.
-The incumbent reports directly to the Director of Information Technology and provides quality customer service and systems support services.Responsibilities
+The incumbent reports directly to the Director of Information Technology.

 RequirementsConditions of Employment

-- Perform software and hardware installations, updates, upgrades, and configurations/reconfigurations.
+- Perform software and hardware installations, upgrades, patches and configurations/reconfigurations.

 - Develop expertise and prepare instructions to train users on new technologies.